 “It essentially means that, through multiple means, in a world with mixotrophs, more organic carbon is sinking into the deep ocean than in a world without mixotrophs,” Follows says.

 The team’s estimate of the amount of sinking carbon contributed by mixotrophs appears to agree with recent observations of carbon flux by mixotrophic plankton in the North Atlantic.
 Follows says that, with more data on these opportunistic organisms, he hopes to improve the model to accurately reflect mixotrophic populations and their effect on the planet’s carbon cycle.

-“Part of our hope is for the work is to give some wind to the sails of these observational studies.
+“Part of our hope is for the work to give some wind to the sails of these observational studies.
 We think they’re very valuable,” Follows says.
 “There may be a large fraction of grazing that is being done by mixotrophs, so it’s potentially very significant in terms of the flow of carbon in the ocean and it should be quantified.”

 This research was funded, in part, by the Simons Foundation, the Gordon and Betty Moore Foundation, NASA, and the National Science Foundation.

 Reference: “Marine mixotrophy increases trophic transfer efficiency, mean organism size, and vertical carbon flux” by Ben A. Ward and Michael J. Follows, 1 February 2016, PNAS.